 - Weekly Construction Update

-- NSC/Francis Avenue Structure project Construction is under way.
+- NSC/Francis Avenue Structure project Construction is complete.
 Awarded to Graham Construction of Spokane with a bid of $14,045,942.

 - The Francis to Farwell-Southbound Lanes project is complete and open to traffic.